 The County appealed to the U.S. Court of Appeals for the Fourth Circuit.
 In July 2011, the Fourth Circuit upheld the trial court’s decision, explaining that the County unlawfully advanced a particular faith by allowing prayers that repeatedly and specifically referred to Christianity.

-In January 2012, the U.S. Supreme Court denied the County's petition for review.
+In January 2012, the U.S. Supreme Court denied the County’s petition for review.
+And in April 2012, the plaintiffs settled their claim for attorneys’ fees and expenses.
 The case has concluded.